10 Essential Tips for Winter Hiking in the Mountains

 8. Pack extra food and water

-You’ll burn more calories hiking in the snow and cold, and dehydration is a common issue, so bring plenty of extra food and water.
-Some hikers like to bring a lightweight camp stove to boil water or tea, coffee or hot cocoa, too.
-If you bring a stove, lightweight freeze-dried hiking food is perfect for staying nourished during winter hikes.
+You’ll burn more calories hiking in the snow and cold, and dehydration is a common issue, so bring plenty of extra food and water with you.
+Some hikers like to bring a lightweight camp stove to boil water for a hot beverage.
+If you bring a portable gas stove, or a thermos of hot water, lightweight, freeze-dried hiking food is perfect for staying nourished during winter your hikes.
+There's nothing quite as satisfying as a warm meal in the backcountry.

 9. Check the weather forecast frequently